Category: Birds

 The yellow-naped Amazon is a green bird with a characteristic bright yellow patch on its’ nape (hence the name).
 The tail is short with a band of reddish and dark green across the middle of the underside, and red feathers in the wings.

-Taxonomy: (Amazon auropalliata)
+Taxonomy: (Amazona auropalliata)

 Spanish Name: Lora

-Conservation Status: ENDANGERED
+Conservation Status: CRITICALLY ENDANGERED

 Lifespan: Can live up to 60 years in captivity.